-The reasoning behind this section of my web-site is to provide examples as evidence to support my contention that a significant proportion of plants in the Western Himalaya are being misidentified by local scientists and visitors from the West during holiday treks into these mountains.
-In the latter case it may be of minimal consequence, though to claim to have seen species one has, published within articles in specialist horticultural society journals, contributes to widespread "misidentifications".
-Increasingly, images appear on the internet and can be "googled", which leads to further confusion.
+The reasoning behind this section of my web-site is to provide examples as evidence to support my contention that a significant proportion of plants in the Western Himalaya are being misidentified by local scientists during their studies and visitors from the West during holiday treks into these mountains.
+In the latter case it may be of minimal consequence, though to claim to have seen species one has not, published within articles in specialist horticultural society journals, contributes to widespread "misidentifications".
+Increasingly, images appear on the internet and can be "googled", which leads to further confusion, if they are misidentified.
 In recent months my attention has been drawn to 'The Plant List' (see: http://www.theplantlist.org/browse/A/-/) which I thoroughly recommend as a reference source.
 However, it needs to be used with care.
 One can look up genera of angiosperms, then each species listed within each genus.
-Note that nomenclatural (name changes abound) as to taxonomic revisions, some of which are accepted, some are not, so it may not always be possible to readily check down a promising species you may think you have seen in the wild or cultivation.
+Note that nomenclatural (name changes abound) as to taxonomic revisions, some of which are accepted, some are not, so it may not always be possible to readily track-down a species you may think you have seen in the wild or cultivation.

-I then check if there are any images of specimens available which have been scanned in.
-Be aware that it is not uncommon for Kew still to be using older names (synonyms) so no images are found or the specimens they have (running to millions) have not been scanned in.
-Whilst inspecting such specimens is useful unfortunately the resolution is low, so one cannot "zoom in" to inspect details of the flowers.
-Then one can check for any "google" images but beware, whether they are taken in the wild or cultivation, the identifications are not always correct, indeed often are not, confusing matters further.
+I then check on 'The Plant List' site if there are any images of pressed specimens available which have been scanned in of herbarium specimens.
+Be aware that it is not uncommon for Kew still to be using older names (synonyms) so no images are apparently found when a species is searched for or the specimens they have (running to millions) have not been scanned in yet.
+Whilst inspecting such specimens as provided on the Kew site is useful unfortunately the resolution is low, so one cannot "zoom in" to inspect details of the flowers!
+Then one can check for any "google" images but beware, whether they are taken in the wild or cultivation, the identifications are not always correct, indeed often are not, confusing matters further......

 'Flowers of the Himalaya' (Polunin & Stainton, 1984) and its 'Supplement' (which is less often purchased) appear standard references for both Westerners and indeed local botanists when attempting to identify the plants they come across in the Himalaya.
 It has become clear to me that this book is often poorly used.
 Firstly, it is a popular guide not a flora, covering only a fraction of the total flora of the region.
 Secondly, few seem to actually read the written descriptions (which are only brief, so cannot be taken as authoritative) or details of geographic or altitudinal ranges or habitat.
 These must be checked (complicated by many buying the 'Concise' version which contains less written content).
 If the species you think you have seen in the Himalaya has never been recorded within 750km or 1000m higher or lower than where it was spotted or in a completely different habitat, double-check!
 Thirdly and most importantly, despite 'conventional wisdom' that one can reliably identify a plant by taking only one or two photos of the said plant, not close-ups, then leafing through 'Flowers of the Himalaya' (or other guides) rapidly arriving at a "match" with one of the relatively small images in the book, this is NOT the case.
 Yes, sometimes a plant species is distinctive enough and there are no similar species it could be mistaken for.
 Often, though, it is IMPOSSIBLE to reliably name plants this way.
 Sorry to SHATTER this illusion.
 To correctly and reliably identify a plant one MUST be able to observe, in sufficient detail, the characteristic parts of the plant.
 These vary from genus-to-genus.
 Some genera are difficult others extremely difficult to identify accurately.
 One requires skill and experience, which takes years, if not decades to accumulate.